Warm-starting quantum optimization: Abstract

 \section{Abstract}

 There is an increasing interest in quantum algorithms for problems of integer programming and combinatorial optimization.
 Classical solvers for such problems employ relaxations, which replace binary variables with continuous ones, for instance in the form of higher-dimensional matrix-valued problems (semidefinite programming).
 Under the Unique Games Conjecture, these relaxations often provide the best performance ratios available classically in polynomial time.
 Here, we discuss how to warm-start quantum optimization with an initial state corresponding to the solution of a relaxation of a combinatorial optimization problem and how to analyze properties of the associated quantum algorithms.
-Considering that the Unique Games Conjecture is not valid when there are entangled provers, warm-starting quantum algorithms may allow for an improvement over classical algorithms.
+In particular, this allows the quantum algorithm to inherit the performance guarantees of the classical algorithm.
 We illustrate this in the context of portfolio optimization, where our results indicate that warm-starting the Quantum Approximate Optimization Algorithm (QAOA) is particularly beneficial at low depth.
 Likewise, Recursive QAOA for MAXCUT problems shows a systematic increase in the size of the obtained cut for fully connected graphs with random weights, when Goemans-Williamson randomized rounding is utilized in a warm start.
 It is straightforward to apply the same ideas to other randomized-rounding schemes and optimization problems.